-Unless the homeless child is entitled to transportation provided by the Division for Youth or the Department of Social Services, the district shall provide transportation services to the child in accordance with applicable law.
+Unless the homeless child is entitled to receiving transportation provided by the Division for Youth or the Department of Social Services, the district shall provide transportation services to the child in accordance with applicable law.
+Where the district is designated by the parent/guardian or unaccompanied youth, and the student attends the school of origin as defined in law described in the accompanying policy, the district shall provide transportation, even if transportation is not generally provided to permanently housed student and the student is residing outside of the district's boundaries.
 A designated school district that must provide transportation to a homeless child is not required to provide transportation in excess of 50 miles one way, unless the Commissioner of Education determines that it is in the best interest of the child.

-Transportation must be provided when the district receives notice of a child's homeless status, as well as during the pendency of disputes.
-If a child is receiving transportation to his/her school of origin and obtains permanent housing during the school year, the student has the right to continued transportation services to the school of origin until the end of the academic year, as well as if the student completes the final grade level in a building, or attends the designated receiving school at the next level.
+Transportation must be provided to the school of origin when the district receives notice of a child's homeless status, for the duration of the student's homelessness, as well as during the pendency of any disputes.
+Transportation must be provided to the receiving school as defined in Education Law §3209(1)(h) if the student is homeless over multiple school years.
+If a child is receiving transportation to his/her school of origin and obtains permanent housing becomes permanently housed during the school year, the student has the right to continued transportation services to the school of origin until the end of the academic year, as well as one additional year if it is the student's completes the final grade level or terminal year in a the building, or attends the designated receiving school at the next level.